 Learning To Read Your New Baby

 Figuring out a baby's needs can be difficult, especially for new parents.
-Your baby’s cues can be hard to figure out, but they’re also trying to figure things out.
+Remember that you are not the only one who is learning - your baby is also trying to figure things out.
 Patience is a helpful tool for all parents, so by preparing what you need beforehand, you can spend more time focused on your baby’s needs.

 Sources: